Bankers Trust: History

 Under Prosser's leadership, Bankers Trust merged with the Astor Trust Company on April 23, 1917.
 The merger had been rumored for some time as both banks had a number of directors in common; Prosser was president of the Bankers and a director of the Astor and Edmund C. Converse was president of the Astor and a director of the Bankers.
 The Astor continued "with no change in management, as the uptown branch of the Bankers Trust Company."
 The new company had capital of $11,250,000, "undivided profit of more than $5,000,000 and deposits of about $300,000,000."
 In October 1917, the company became a member of the Federal Reserve system.

 Prosser served as president of the merged entity until 1923 when was elected chairman of the board and was succeeded by Albert Arthur Tilney.
 Prosser served as chairman until his death in 1942.
 Tilney's presidency was short-lived, however, as Henry J. Cochran, who had been a vice president at the company for twelve years, was elected as the fifth president in 1929.
 Upon Cochran's elevation to the presidency, Tilney assumed the newly created position of vice chairman of the board of directors.
 Cochran served as president until 1931 when S. Sloan Colt was elected the sixth president and Cochran became vice chairman of the board.
 In 1956, Alex H. Ardrey became president of Bankers Trust.
 Ardrey joined the bank in 1930 as a vice president and was elected executive vice president in 1948.
-In 1957, 42 year old William Moore, an executive vice president and director, became chairman and chief executive officer of the Bankers Trust Company succeeding Colt who ahad became chairman in 1956 when Ardrey became president.
+In 1957, 42 year old William Moore, an executive vice president and director, became chairman and chief executive officer of the Bankers Trust Company succeeding Colt who had become chairman in 1956, when Ardrey became president.

 In 1960, Wallis B. Dunckel, a senior vice president who had been with the bank since 1923, was elected president of Bankers Trust to succeed Ardrey, who was elected vice chairman.
 In 1966, Alfred Brittain III, then head of the foreign department, was elected president of Bankers Trust to succeed Dunckel who retired.
 In 1966, Bankers Trust acquired a one-third interest in an Antwerp banking company, Banque G.&C. Kreglinger, S.A. which was renamed to Banque de Benelux after the transaction.
 The other one-third partners were Plouvier et Cie., S.A., a Belgian group composed of the former Kreglinger owners, and L'Union des Mines- La Henin, a French investment and holding company in which Bankers Trust had an equity interest.